p120119/fibrates-biliaryADEs_SRS_analysis/SQL/00_conventions.md

 ## Biliary ADE definition

-- Use the HLT *“胆嚢炎および胆石症”* and the **14 PTs** listed in Supplementary Table S1.
+- Use the HLT *“Cholecystitis and cholelithiasis”* and the **14 PTs** listed in Supplementary Table S1.
 Maintain the list as a table/view:
 ```sql
 -- Logical placeholder: replace with actual 14 PTs from Supplementary Table S1
 CREATE VIEW biliary_pt_list AS